Waikato/meka/trunk/README.txt

 		This makes it easy for other people to add more tabs (i.e., meka packages), simply derived from "meka.gui.explorer.AbstractExplorerTab" and placed in the "meka.gui.explorer" package.

-	* A GUIChooser closs is now available: meka.gui.guichooser.GUIChooser
+	* A GUIChooser class is now available: meka.gui.guichooser.GUIChooser

 		This is in preparation for a future Experimenter.
 It features dynamic discovery of menu items as well: they need to be derived from "meka.gui.guichooser.AbstractMenuItemDefinition" and placed in package "meka.gui.guichooser".